zeightOFFICIAL/portrait-manager/README.md

     * Browse existing portrait(s)
     * Extract image(s) from another folder

-#### Translation addendum
-The program was optimized to use several languages and fonts.
-In order to create a translation, load TextVariables.resx, copy it.
-Change its name to TextVariables.{X}.dll, where X - is a short calling for language, fr, ru, en, etc. After that, full value fields to the according translations.
-However, I still need to integrate it to the program manually.

 ### Copyrights
 1. Program license: GPL-2.0 license, conditions listed in LICENSE (https://github.com/zeightOFFICIAL/portrait-manager-pathfinder/blob/master/LICENSE)
 2. All rights for Visual Studio 2022 belongs to Microsoft (https://www.microsoft.com/)